Ashley Hinson

-A member of the Republican Party, Hinson was the Iowa State Representative for the 67th district from 2017 to 2021, the first woman to represent the district.
+A member of the Republican Party, Hinson was the Iowa state representative for the 67th district from 2017 to 2021, the first woman to represent the district.
 She won a seat in the United States House of Representatives in the 2020 election, narrowly defeating incumbent Democrat Abby Finkenauer.
 Hinson and Mariannette Miller-Meeks are the first Republican women to represent Iowa in the House.

+Hinson is a candidate in the 2026 United States Senate election in Iowa to replace retiring Republican incumbent Joni Ernst.

-Early life, education and career
+Early life, education, and career

 A native of Des Moines, Iowa, Hinson is a graduate of Valley High School in West Des Moines and the University of Southern California, where she studied broadcast journalism.
 She is an alumna of the Pi Beta Phi sorority.
-Hinson began her career as an anchor for KCRG-TV.
+Hinson began her career as an anchor for KCRG-TV in September 2005 where she anchored the morning and midday news.

+Prior to joining KCRG, she was a news and entertainment intern at KABC-TV in Los Angeles and worked for WOI-TV in Des Moines as a camera operator and editor for their evening newscasts.

 Iowa House of Representatives

 Elections

 In 2016, Hinson ran for Iowa's 67th House District, based in Linn County, Iowa.
 She defeated Democrat Mark Seidl, 62.5%-37.5%.

 This Cedar Rapids suburban district is very competitive.
 2016 Democratic presidential nominee Hillary Clinton won it over Donald Trump by two percentage points.

 In 2018, Hinson faced a competitive race against teacher Eric Gjerde.
 She defeated him, 52%–48%.